Christian Norgaard tackle on Gabriel Martinelli could have broken my leg, says Arsenal winger

 Asked about the tackle after his side drew 1-1 with Brentford, Arteta replied to Sky Sports: "My reaction says everything."
 Meanwhile, Brentford boss Thomas Frank added: "That's his opinion.
 I thought it was a strong yellow."

-It is the second Premier League refereeing decision Arsenal have felt aggrieved by in the space of seven days, after the decision to award Everton a penalty for a "soft" foul on Myles Lewis-Skelly.
+It is the second Premier League refereeing decision Arsenal have felt aggrieved by in the space of seven days, after the decision to award Everton a penalty for a "soft" foul on Myles Lewis-Skelly in the 1-1 draw at Goodison Park.

 Norgaard's tackle in photos